 What challenges are there with adopting OTT or CTV?

 As with any new medium, educating marketers on what CTV is, how it works and the benefits it offers brands will help overcome most of the concerns.
 We spend a great deal of time discussing the various targeting strategies (vs. Linear TV), inventory sources and setting realistic expectations.

 What’s the future of Connected TV?

 More people are switching to streaming content every day.
-Currently, 40% of adults in US TV households watch video on a TV via a connected device daily.
+Currently, 39% of adults in US TV households watch video on a TV via a connected device daily.
+Among all ages 18-34, 54% watch video on a TV via a connected device daily.
 It’ll be interesting to see if consumer adoption continues to be a Cord-Stacker approach.
-(Editor's note, a 'Cord-Stacker' is someone who subscribes to both Pay-TV and one or more streaming services.)
+(Editor’s note, a ‘Cord-Stacker’ is someone who subscribes to both Pay-TV and one or more streaming services.)
 We predict inventory sources may consolidate, provide more contextual options and offer flexibility on the buy side.